 Free RAM is wasted RAM.
-The first time I saw that statement it bothered me, because I was using a phone with 2GB of RAM.
+The first time I saw that statement it bothered me because I was using a phone with 2GB of RAM.
 What did they mean by free RAM is wasted RAM?
 What were these people on?
 RAM space was premium to me.

 It is also very important to a lot of other people.
 Lots of people have complained that they have no apps in use but yet, their RAM is always occupied.
 Why is that?
+Why is the RAM not left free?

 Before we begin, lemme ask you this question, do you think that your phone needs free RAM or do you think it should use up all the RAM space?